cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

     '../theme';
   ],

-  /* Path to the image to display as page placeholder when a component does not render.
+  /** Path to the image to display as page placeholder when a component does not render.
    * Defaulted to the terra logo from this repo.
    */
   placeholderSrc: '../logo.png',

-  /* The README content to display on the home page. */
+  /** The README content to display on the home page.
    * Defaulted to the readme in the root directory.
    * Set to undefined to opt out.
    */
   readMeContent: '../README.md',

   appConfig: {
-    /* Path to the logo the site header should display.
+    /** Path to the logo the site header should display.
      * Defaulted to the terra logo from this repo.
      */
     logoSrc: '../logo.png',

-    /* The title the site header should display.
+    /** The title the site header should display.
-     * Defaulted to the package name from the root package.json */
+     * Defaulted to the package name from the <root_dir>/package.json */
     title: 'Title'